SparkPost/pizza-bot/README.md

 ### Conversations

 This task requires some back and forth with the user.
-We need to ask them questions and respond to their responses.
+We need to ask them questions and respond to their answers.
 We can do this with [conversations](https://github.com/howdyai/botkit#control-conversation-flow).

 ### Creating a Conversation